apikeys131/OrbitFM/README.md

 # OrbitFM
-OrbitFM is a file manager open source
+OrbitFM is a file manager source-available